jianrong7/cvwo-fe/README.md

 # Feature ideas so I don't forget

+1. Update/Delete for Posts/Comments
+2. Login should have a remember me checkbox
+3. Search function for homepage
+4. Fix the sorting system on homepage
+5. Sorting system for comments
+6. Ratings system/model
+7. User page -> Offers customisation to profile
+8. Generate post and comment with ChatGPT/OpenAI
+9. Image hosting for posts
+10. Comments can have replies too
+11. Saved posts/comments system for user
+12. Categorisation/Subcategorisation system of posts

 - Comment list for each post
   - Ability to delete post if post is by user
 - Be able to see posts/comments/upvotes/saved